Duet3D/PanelDueFirmware/BuildInstructions.md

 1. Download the code from this github project (preferably by using a git client to be able to keep it up to date) to a folder called C:/Eclipse/PanelDue.

-2. Open Eclipse and ask it to import the Paneldue Peoject into the same workspace as the RepRapFirmware.
+2. Open Eclipse and ask it to import the Paneldue Project into the same workspace as the RepRapFirmware.

 3. Right click RRFLibraries.
 Build Configurations -> Set Active -> SAM3S_4S.